Opposition to hunting: Anti-hunting organizations

 There are various organizations advocating for anti-hunting legislation and protection of wildlife.
 These include organizations such as PETA, Humane Society of the United States (HSUS), Center for Biological Diversity, Defenders of Wildlife, etc. Though all of them are generally supporting the same idea, they achieve their goal in different ways.
-PETA, for instance, one of the most prominent organizations of this sort, primarily endorses the idea that we are not allowed to hunt down, exploit or utilize animals for any purposes, whether it is to eat them, wear them or abuse them for entertainment, and that humans as species are not superior to animals and do not own them.
-PETA uses various methods of spreading their message and targeting specific audiences such as policymakers or business that use animals in their production.
+PETA, for instance, one of the most prominent organizations of this sort, primarily endorses the idea that we are not allowed to hunt down, exploit or utilize animals for any purposes, whether it is to eat them, wear them or abuse them for entertainment, and that humans as a species are not superior to animals and do not own them.
+PETA uses various methods of spreading their message and targeting specific audiences such as policymakers or businesses that use animals in their production.

-Other organizations such as the HSUS may also help the endangered animals around the globe directly.
+Organizations such as HSUS may also help the endangered animals around the globe directly.
 For example, "Black Beauty Ranch", which was founded in 1979 by the HSUS is a sanctuary for endangered exotic animals.
 The animals living there were saved from various sites around the world where they were being exploited, experimented on or jeopardized in other ways.
-The HSUS is also working with the government and policymakers to ban activities such as trophy hunting and cosmetic animal testing.
+The HSUS is also working with the US government and policymakers to ban activities such as trophy hunting and cosmetic animal testing.
 Some organizations such as Center for Biological Diversity go as far as to launch a lawsuit to ban damaging hunting practices which jeopardize endangered wildlife.